andrewboutros/rad-flow/docs/rad-sim-rtl-code.rst

 RAD-Sim has the capability to support RTL code (Verilog/SystemVerilog only) through Verilator.
 Verilator compiles RTL code into a faster optimized model, wrapped inside a C++/SystemC module.
 More information about Verilator can be found at `Veripool <https://veripool.org/guide/latest/index.html>`_.
+A performance test repo can be found at `GitHub https://github.com/geotrieu/mvm_perf_test`.

 Installation
 -------------